 Uzbekistan is one of the hottest destinations for 2020.
 Don’t believe me?
 Everyone from Lonely Planet to CNN has rated it as one of the top places to visit this year.
 I was fortunate enough to beat the masses and spent a couple of weeks zigzag across the country last year.
-I wanted to share the most up-to-date information in my 2020 Uzbekistan travel guide.
+I wanted to share the most up-to-date information in my 2020 Uzbekistan travel itinerary and guide.

 Why Travel to Uzbekistan?

 In a word, adventure.
 Visit Uzbekistan and you’ll be following the ancient Silk Roue as well as the footsteps of legendary travellers and conquerors.
 Marco Polo and Alexander the Great were beguiled by Uzbekistan in centuries past.
 In recent years, it has become an overlooked travel destination.
 This means it’s an undiscovered gem.
 Exploring ancient sites with only a handful of other people is a luxury that most destinations can’t offer.
 Less than 1000 Brits visit Uzbekistan per year, showing just how under the radar it is.

 Like any true hidden gem, there’s much more to Central Asia than you may think.
 I’m glad the light is finally shining on this fascinating region.
 Uzbekistan is the jewel of Central Asia’s crown, with incredibly well preserved historical sites dating back millennia serving as the highlight.
 A trip to Uzbekistan is like a trip back in time.